 Getting to the end of every year, many popular ministers of God in Ghana come up with terrifying and tragic prophecies, causing dread and panic among the Ghanaian populace.

-The Police Cautions Religious Leaders Against False Prophesies as the year comes to an end.
+The Ghana Police has cautioned religious leaders and people who practice religion against false Prophesies as the year comes to an end.

 For Every December 31st Watch Night Service, at least five pastors usually bring out danger-related predictions that rarely come true.

-Following the rampant misbehaviour of certain prophets in the country, the police has issued a warning to all religious leaders and groups against false prophecies.
+Following the rampant misbehavior of certain prophets in the country, the police has issued a warning to all religious leaders and groups against false prophecies.

 The police has therefore warned them that, making false statements is highly capable of instilling fear and panic in the country.
 According to the press statement, causing fear and panic is a serious felony that should be avoided.